martmichals/martmichals.github.io/_projects/reconnaissance_aircraft.md

 ## System Demonstration

 Here is a video of the full system at work.
-Picture are the aircraft flying, along with the streamed data in the GUI.
-The attitude indicator is shakey due its position on the acrylic board (far from stable mounting points, in an area with high vibration).
+Pictured are the aircraft flying, along with the streamed data in the GUI.
+The attitude indicator is shakey due the gyroscope's position on the acrylic board (far from stable mounting points, in an area with high vibration).

 <iframe height="350" width="100%" src="https://www.youtube.com/embed/ujrxqKpUfvo"/>